Azzary/Emulateur-Dofus-1.29/README.md

-open-sources emulator for Dofus 1.29.1
+open-sources emulator for Dofus Retro
 He is written in C#